fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

-In this case the application would look like this:
+In this case, the application would look like this:

 ```js
 const App = () => {